Whyiest/Juice-Shop-Write-up/README.md

 ## Repository Structure

 - **Challenges**: Solutions are organized into folders based on their difficulty level, ranging from 1 to 6 stars (⭐-⭐⭐⭐⭐⭐⭐).
 Each challenge's folder contains a detailed write-up that walks through the approach taken to exploit vulnerabilities and secure the application.
-- **Scripts**: This folder contains all scripts and automation tools developed and used to solve the Juice Shop challenges.
+- **Tools**: This folder contains all scripts and automation tools developed and used to solve the Juice Shop challenges.
 - **Assets**: All images used in the individual challenge write-ups are stored in this folder.
 These images illustrate the steps, results, and important concepts discussed in the write-ups.
 - **Files**: Contains all files downloaded from the Juice Shop website during the challenges.
-These files were obtained as part of solving various challenges and are used to illustrate or explain certain solutions.
+These files were obtained as part of solving various challenges.
+You can use theses files to gain some time during the completion of the CTF.
-- **Achievements Backup**: The `all_achievements.json` file is a backup of the progression state in the Juice Shop CTF, which, when applied, automatically validates most of the challenges.
+- **Achievements Backup**: The `all_achievements.json`, located inside the `Tools` folder, is a backup of the progression state in the Juice Shop CTF, which, when applied, automatically validates most of the challenges.
 It is provided for reference and learning purposes.

 ## Challenge Levels